 Note: This message is displayed if (1) your browser is not standards-compliant or (2) you have you disabled CSS.
 Read our Policies for more information.

-Effective July 1, 2012 and pursuant to IC 22-4.1-21-10 the responsibility for accrediting post-secondary proprietary schools that are non credit-bearing and non degree-granting is transferred to the Office for Career and Technical Schools under the State Workforce Innovation Council.
+Pursuant to IC 22-4.1-21-10 the responsibility for accrediting post-secondary proprietary schools that are non credit-bearing and non degree-granting is transferred to the Office for Career and Technical Schools under the State Workforce Innovation Council.
 This action includes the following schools:

-Please Note: If you represent a credit-bearing/degree-granting institution seeking initial accreditation or accreditation renewal, contact the Indiana Commission for Higher Education, Board for Proprietary Education (BPE): http://www.in.gov/cpe/.
+If you represent a credit-bearing/degree-granting institution seeking initial accreditation or accreditation renewal, contact the Indiana Commission for Higher Education, Board for Proprietary Education (BPE): http://www.in.gov/cpe/.

 The Office for Career and Technical Schools is responsible for reviewing and responding to formal complaints against post-secondary proprietary schools that are non-credit bearing and non-degree granting.
 Though staff cannot offer legal advice or initiate civil court cases, they will review submitted complaints and work with student complainants and schools toward a mutually satisfactory resolution.